KABF

 KABF (88.3 FM) is a community radio station in Little Rock, Arkansas, United States.
 Its nickname is "The Voice of the People" which refers to its populist official mission: to serve middle- and lower-income Arkansans.
 It broadcasts at 88.3 FM and is an organ of the Arkansas Broadcasting Foundation (hence the call letters ABF).

 KABF is non-corporate and non-commercial.
 Its format is music and talk, with diverse programming.
 The station went on the air on August 31, 1984.
-It broadcasts at 91,000 watts from its transmitter at the Shinall Mountain antenna farm, near the city's Chenal Valley neighborhood, and its primary coverage radius is 60 miles.
-The station is affiliated with the Association of Community Organizations for Reform Now and shares a building with ACORN's headquarters at 2101 South Main Street in Little Rock.
+It broadcasts at 100,000 watts from its transmitter at the Shinall Mountain antenna farm, near the city's Chenal Valley neighborhood, and its primary coverage radius is 60 miles.
+The station is affiliated with the Association of Community Organizations for Reform Now (ACORN) and shares a building with Arkansas Community Organizations' (ACO) office at 2101 South Main Street in Little Rock, Arkansas.
 Like all public broadcasting, KABF relies on listener contributions for a large part of its operating budget.

 Its sister station is KNON in Dallas, Texas.